Thomas Mitchell (explorer): Death

 In July 1855 a Royal Commission was appointed to inquire into the New South Wales Survey Department, but Mitchell did not live to see the report.
 While surveying the line of road between Nelligen and Braidwood, he developed a chill which led to a severe attack of bronchitis.
 He died a few days later at Carthona at Darling Point at 5:15 pm 5 October 1855.
 Newspapers of the day commented:"For a period of twenty-eight years Sir Thomas Mitchell had served the Colony, much of that service having been exceedingly arduous and difficult.
 Among the early explorers of Australia his name will occupy an honoured place in the estimation of posterity."

 He is buried at Camperdown Cemetery, Newtown, with his grave being maintained by the Seniors Group of Surveyors.

+His wife Lady Mary Thomson Mitchell died on 21 December 1883.

 Naming

 Some of the places Mitchell named on his expeditions were: the Avoca River, Balonne River, Belyando River, Campaspe River, Cogoon River, Discovery Bay, Glenelg River, Grampians, Maranoa River, Mount Arapiles, Mount King, Mount Macedon, Mount Napier, Mount William, Nyngan, Pyramid Hill, St George, Swan Hill and Wimmera River.